 In accordance with our Collective Agreements, permanent employees of the City are given first consideration for unionized vacancies.
 If there are no qualified internal applicants, we will consider applicants external to the City.

 Does the City accept resumes for firefighter positions?

 We do not accept resumes for the positions of career or auxiliary firefighters.
-Resumes that are received will be returned.
-Formal firefighter application forms are available to be downloaded from the City’s website or picked up from the front counter of Human Resources when an active career or auxiliary firefighter recruitment is in progress.
+Firefighter application will be accepted through our online process when an active career or auxiliary firefighter recruitment is in progress.